Harsh-Marvaniya/Clone-of-W3School/README.md

-# Clone-of-W3School
+# Clone_of_W3Schools
-It's a simple static website which display the HTML and CSS of W3Schools.com
+It's a simple static website which display the HTML and CSS of W3Schools.com.
+It's a clone of home page of w3schools.com.